deeppavlov/dream/docs/source/intro/overview.rst

          python -m utils.get_db_data Dialog User

-Testing HTTP api and automatical processing of predefined dialogs
+Testing HTTP API and automatic processing of predefined dialogs
 =================================================================

-In order to process predefined dialogs or generate random one from predefined list of phrases you can use `http_api_script.py`, which located in ``utils`` folder.
+In order to process predefined dialogs or generate a random one from predefined list of phrases you can use `utils/http_api_script.py` script.

 Make sure that ``aiohttp`` is installed: